fhasan8/CS6220-Group4-TrojanDetection/MNTD/Readme.md

 The implementation is taken from the baseline implementation - https://github.com/mmazeika/tdc-starter-kit/blob/main/detection/example_submission.ipynb

 The new experimental networks along with the analysis code is separately added in the notebook.

+The requriments.txt contains all the packages installed in the conda environment used for training MNTD.